This article was updated on September 28th, 2023

 Other ways you can help your dog’s hot spots at home is to clip the hair from around the area to allow the wound to dry.
 You can wash the area with a mild soap and rinse thoroughly.
 Applying aloe vera or vitamin E lotions can also provide some relief, just make sure your pup doesn’t lick them off before they get a chance to absorb.

-Treatment consists of shaving the hair from around the edges and on the hot spot.
-Antibiotics and anti-inflammatories to treat any potential infection (if present) and remove the itch.
+Shaving a border of hair from around the lesion is sometimes helpful for healing.
+Antibiotics and anti-inflammatories can be used to treat any potential infection (if present) and remove the itch.
 These may be applied topically or orally.
 The hot spot will also need to be clipped and cleaned.

 The most important part of treatment is addressing the underlying cause, as the dog will get more hot spots if this cause is not addressed.
 Causes are varied and include fleas, allergies, and other infections, such as ear infections.
 Almost anything that causes a dog to scratch can result in a hot spot.
 Costs of treatment will depend on the underlying cause but average between $150-$500.